Wait for it…

 The moment we’ve been waiting for: the end.
 I had one more controller left to explore.
 The “Jailbait 15” is easy to use in Live.
 It is ‘class compliant,’ with an Arduino Micro controller.
 The Micro’s ATmega32U4 shows up in Live’s controller lists as ‘Arduino Micro.’
 It was easy to map it to elements in the arrangement for live mixing.
 The body of the piece, an ostinato ‘boogie bass’ as only a sequencer could or would do it, was played on the sequencer and voice of the Moog Mother-32.
 On top of this, I played the Rhybbon 2 live into a limited run device from Decade Bridge the “Sn (tin).”
 I had been working with drones, and when I saw the ad in Etsy for this thing, I went for it.
 It took most of the time I was working on TechNoColor to arrive.
 It proved to be great at nasty sounds and perfectly responsive to control voltages put out by the Rhybbon 2.
 All of this material was recorded into Live tracks, cleaned up and experimented with in Clip view, and then assembled into a piece of music in the Arrangement view.
 I played the synth lead on the Keylab 88 live, along with the backing tracks that were far enough along to jam with.
 There is, if you wait for it, a break in the action at the ‘golden mean’ of the piece.
 It’s at 3:24 of a total duration of 6:31.

 A note about playback formats.
 The audio files are in one of two formats: WAV (Waveform Audio File Format) 44.1 kHz, 24 bit, and WAV 44.1 kHz, 16 bit.
-These are the types that will be posted to kenbeck.bandcamp.com.
+These are the types that are here at kenbeck.bandcamp.com.
 I also wanted to copy the work onto several other historical formats.
 These are: CD (ie., CD-R), 1/4 inch 1/4 track stereo reel to reel tape, 1/4 inch 1/2 track mono tape, and, in shortened form, 10 inch dub plate.
 I”ll also make a polycarbonate disc when I get done sorting out problems with my disk cutting rig.
 (Separate blog post, most likely.)